medibloc/panacea-js-old/docs/medjs-transaction.rst

   Transaction.createDataPayload(dataObject);

-To generate data payload for transaction, you can use ``Transaction.createDataPayload(dataObject)``.
-It generates encrypt key using ECDH, encrypts data with the key, and returns data payload for ``dataUploadTx``.
+To generate data payload transaction, you can use ``Transaction.createDataPayload(dataObject)``.
+It generates an encryption key using ECDH, encrypts data with the key, and returns data payload for ``dataUploadTx``.

 ----------
 Parameters